 Distinguished Lecturer Program

 Mission: To serve the needs of the members of the Broadcast Technology Society to enhance their professional knowledge and vitality by keeping them informed of the latest research results and their practical applications.
-The BTS Distinguished Lecturer Program exists for the purpose of providing BTS members with a list of quality lecturers who can potentially give lecturers at meetings, as well as funding to support the travel expenses of the lecturer.
+Since 2009 the BTS Distinguished Lecturer Program exists for the purpose of providing BTS members with a list of quality lecturers who can potentially give lecturers at meetings, as well as funding to support the travel expenses of the lecturer.
 The program provides a means for BTS members to have access to individuals who are well known educators and authors in the fields of broadcast technology to lecture at chapter meetings.

 Scheduling and minimum audience sizes are at the discretion of the lecturer.